nullxor/algocommonsdotnet/README.md

-## Implementations of some of the Algorithms and Data Structures mainly from the MIT 6.006 OCW and the CLRS Book
+## Implementations of common Algorithms and Data Structures mainly from the MIT 6.006 OCW and the CLRS Book

 ### Description
 Implementations in .NET of a few Algorithms and Data Structures.
 With a brief description of each Algorithm / Data Structure in the code comments.